Top 11 3D Laser Scanners for Scan to BIM

 Scan Rate: up to 90 fps

-The Intel® RealSense™ D455 kit is the latest model in the D400 series and benefits from over a decade of experience and customer feedback on stereo cameras.
-It features LiDAR technology with an integrated RGB camera and an IMU that enables precise 3D data capture in the range of 0.4 to 4.2 meters.
+The Intel® RealSense™ D457 kit is the latest model in the D400 series and benefits from over a decade of experience and customer feedback on stereo cameras.
+The D457 has an IP65 grade enclosure protecting it from dust ingress and projected water.
+It features LiDAR technology with an integrated RGB sensor and an IMU that enables precise 3D data capture in the range of 0.6 to 6.0 meters.

 Max.
 Reach: 0,4-10 m